k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_Setup_Automatic_Single_DC_multi_nodes.md

 **Mandatory required details:**
 + Cassandra seeds nodes IP.
 + Cassandra Replication factor.
-+ Cassandra user & Password (if set different the default in cassandra setup).
++ Cassandra user & Password (if set different the default in Cassandra setup).
 + Kafka nodes IP.
 + Memory in GB for fabric heap (or set automatic to ¼ of total ram).